Part 20: WWll, Chicago, and Those Wacky Lectures

 I wonder what that psychiatrist in Kinston, North Carolina said about Riley when his parents brought him in at age 11.

 Anyway, I'm not so sure about that diagnosis.
 I did, however, witness my father not seeing right from wrong, and he didn't seem to have a solid relationship with the concept consequences.
-As an adult, I had to explain to him why his girlfriend's son, a convicted rapist, should not be delivering furniture into people's homes.
+As an adult, (this was in 2001, I think) I had to explain to Riley why his girlfriend's son, a convicted rapist, should not be delivering furniture into people's homes.
 Also, I really don't think he felt bad about ripping people off.
 He expresses deep regrets in his journal, but not about the money he took, and he doesn't mention the fact that he told women he was sterile.
 He seemed to enjoy tricking people, and enjoy getting away with things, like that bag of silver he swiped when he was a kid.

 So if my father didn't serve in WWll, what was he up to?
 The journal entries for Riley's life in the 1940s are overwhelming, plus my half-brother sent me all the flyers, brochures, and promotional items his mother (Riley's third wife, Alex) had stored in her attic.
 Marion's biological mother was an actress, and she said she met him with some theater project or class.
 The flyers, playbills, and promotional postcards were all from Chicago in 1942, 43, and 44, including a theater program for a production of an adaptation of "Dracula" that he was cast in, and Winifred did the "musical effects."
 Wish I could go back and time and see it.
 Riley began doing lectures with others, including Alois Knapp, the "nudist lawyer" who later would help Winnifred when she divorced Riley.
 He felt betrayed by his friend, Alois.

-My father added the title of "Dr." in these adverts.
+My father added the title of "Dr." in these adverts, as mentioned, he wasn't a PhD.
+He dropped out of school in either the third or fifth grade.
 He either got involved in the People's Art Center & Neighborhood Forum on 640 State Street, or he started it.
 On one flyer, Richard Riley Shepard is listed as the managing director, and Dr. Alois S. Knapp was on the board of trustees.
 Perhaps Riley actually created the People's Art Center.
 Lots of stuff about marriage and sex in my Dad's lectures.
 Go figure.